-Source: Ministry of Interior, answer to parliamentary request 13976/AB XXVII.
-GP, 28 April 2023, available in German at https://bit.ly/425y8xW.
+Source: Ministry of Interior, answer to parliamentary request 15846XXVII.
+GP, 21 November 2023, available in German at: https://shorturl.at/1RcIP.

-Statistics on the number of protection status ceased/withdrawn by the BFA at first instance
+Statistics on the number of initiated cases of protection status ceased/withdrawn by the BFA at first instance re. subsidiary protection statuses